kongifysolinc/docs.konghq.com/app/_hub/kong-inc/saml/_index.md

       datatype: string
       default: '"SHA256"'
       description: |
-        The algorithm to use for verify digest in SAML responses.
+        The algorithm to use for verify digest in SAML responses:
+        - `SHA256`
-    - name: request_binding
+        - `SHA1`
-      required: false
-      datatype: string
-      default: POST
-      description: |
-        Request binding to use with sending Authn requests.
-Most IdPs only support `POST`.
-Options are `POST` and `GET`.
     - name: issuer
       required: true
       datatype: string
       default: null
       description: |
         Unique identifier of the IdP application.
 Formatted as a URL containing information about the IdP so the SP can validate that the SAML assertions it receives are issued from the correct IdP.
-    - name: idp
-      required: true
-      datatype: string
-      default: '"adfs"'
-      description: |
-        The IdP name.
-Value is `adfs` but other IdPs will be added in the future.
     - name: nameid_format
       required: false
       datatype: string